 Chicago has some of the best attractions and museums in the world, drawing millions of visitors to the city each year.
+Explore the top tourist attractions in Chicago.

 From the first planetarium in the U.S. to the largest collection of Impressionist paintings outside of the Louvre, Chicago’s most popular tourist attractions provide countless hours of entertainment for the entire family.